 The $190 USD visa application fee can be made at any Banamex or Scotiabank branch in Mexico.
 Everyone who applies for a U.S. visa anywhere in the world must pay this fee, which covers the cost of processing the application.
 As the application form states, this fee is non-refundable regardless of whether the visa is issued or not, since the application was processed to conclusion.
 If you are asked to pay any additional illegal fees, please contact our Fraud Prevention Unit at 01-800-108-4724 or VisasMTR@state.gov.
 Our staff speak Spanish and all calls are confidential.

-- A valid, undamaged passport – confirm that your passport data is correct, including your date of birth, gender, spelling of your name, and that it is valid for the duration of your planned stay in the U.S.
+- A valid, undamaged passport – please confirm that your passport is valid (not expired) and the data is correct, including your date of birth, gender, spelling of your name.

 While individuals are able to make appointments, in general, petitioners and/or their agents in Mexico make all appointments for their workers.
 If you intend to schedule your own appointment, you may do so by following the instructions on the Official U.S. Department of State Visa Appointment Service website.

 Step 5.
 Attend your appointment at the Applicant Service Center to submit your photograph and fingerprints.
 If your appointment is at the U.S. Consulate in Monterrey, you will first go to the Applicant Service Center to submit your photograph and fingerprints.